t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ### New network architectures and paradigm {#sec7-1-4}

 There is a multitude of new link layer protocols that aim to address the resource-constrained nature of IoT devices.
 For example, the IEEE 802.11 ah {{IEEE802ah}} has been specified for extended range and lower energy consumption to support Internet of Things (IoT) devices.
-Similary, Low-Power Wide-Area Network (LPWAN) protocols such as LoRa {{lora}}, Sigfox {{sigfox}}, NarrowBand IoT (NB-IoT) are all designed for resource-constrained devices that require long range and low bit rates.
+Similarly, Low-Power Wide-Area Network (LPWAN) protocols such as LoRa {{lora}}, Sigfox {{sigfox}}, NarrowBand IoT (NB-IoT) {{nbiot}} are all designed for resource-constrained devices that require long range and low bit rates.
 While these protocols allow the IoT devices to conserve energy and operate efficiently, they also add additional security challenges.
 For example, the relatively small MTU can make security handshakes with large X509 certificates a significant overhead.
 At the same time, new communication paradigms also allow IoT devices to communicate directly amongst themselves with or without support from the network.
 This communication paradigm is also referred to as Device-to-Device (D2D) or Machine-to-Machine (M2M) or Thing-to-Thing (T2T) communication.
 D2D is primarily driven by network operators that want to utilize short range communication to improve the network performance and for supporting proximity based service

 ## Bootstrapping of a Security Domain {#sec7-2}